IBM/storage-fusion/reference-applications/fusion-collab/README.md

     envsubst < kustomization-template.yaml > kustomization.yaml
     ```
     If the Linux utility `envsubst` is not available the above environment variables (and SQL_PASSWORD) can be manually substituted by copying the `kustomization-template.yaml` to a new `kustomization.yaml` and directly editing the values in the `kustomization.yaml` file.
-- Apply kustomization to the target cluster
+- Apply `kustomization.yaml` to the target cluster
     ```bash
     oc kustomize ${WORKING_DIRECTORY}/storage-fusion/reference-applications/fusion-collab | oc apply -f -
     ```